 Here’s something I have realized: drawing is not as impossible as I once thought.
 I won’t be Michelangelo, but maybe someday I’ll get over my cow-phobia and attempt to draw another one.

-In a lot of ways this will be determined by the amount of space that you have – when you have a limited amount of space you’re forced to get creative.
+The more you learn about how to Bible journal, the more you will realize that design is one of the more critical elements of the process.
+In a lot of what you design will be determined by the amount of space that you have – when you have a limited amount of space, you’re forced–or encouraged–to get creative.

 Your design might also be influenced by what the particular passage or verse is about.